Budgeting for involvement

 Tips for Dementia inclusive budgeting

-• Plan early: Involve people with dementia in discussions about what they need.
+- Plan early: Involve people with dementia in discussions about what support they require.

-• Budget for flexibility: Not everyone will need the same support; one size won’t fit all.
+- Budget for flexibility: Not everyone will need the same support and unexpected costs can arise.